autolab-project/autolab/docs/installation.rst

 This project is hosted in the global python repository PyPi at the following address : https://pypi.org/project/autolab/ To install the Autolab python package on your computer, we then advice you to use the Python package manager ``pip`` in a Python environnement:

-If the package is already installed, you can upgrade it to the last official version with the following command:

 .. code-block:: none

 	pip install autolab

-To update the package:
+If the package is already installed, you can check the current version installed and upgrade it to the last official version with the following commands:

 .. code-block:: none

+	pip show autolab
 	pip install autolab --upgrade

 Import the Autolab package in a Python shell to check that the installation is correct.